BAYOU VERMILION PRESERVATION ASSOCIATION

 A watershed is a good example of how the living and nonliving things within an ecosystem depend upon each

+other.
 Altering a watershed will affect all the living things within that watershed.
 People can alter a watershed by paving over land

 and constructing buildings.
 This will affect how water flows over the land and may cause harmful materials to flow directly into